Scott Dunbar portrait

 From 1975 to 1996 I worked for various engineering consulting organizations.
 My experience includes mining exploration, geotechnical engineering, mine design, design of tailings dams, water resources engineering and hydroelectric engineering.
 I worked on projects in Canada, the US, Central and South America, Iran, Africa, and China.

-In January 1997, I joined the Department of Mining Engineering at the University of British Columbia.
-I taught courses in Mine Economics, Mine Waste Management, Mine Design, Simulation, and Engineering Ethics.
 I was the founding director of the Integrated Engineering program, an undergraduate engineering program that focuses on the interdisciplinary nature of engineering practice, teamwork in design, independent learning, and communication skills.

 Education